Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with cystic fibrosis every day, Cystic-Fibrosis.com brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with cystic fibrosis every day, Cystic-Fibrosis.com brings you frequent articles, points of view and advice from health leaders and experts.

 Joel Barlow is a retired software engineer and father of a 28 year old daughter living with CF. In 1994 his diagnosis of Non-Hodgkins Lymphoma was sobering.
 His own diagnosis, however, paled in comparison to his daughter’s Cystic Fibrosis diagnosis a year later.
 Read more.

 Megan Barlow was diagnosed with Cystic Fibrosis at 5 years old.
 After her diagnosis, her life was changed forever: doctors visits, nebulizers, vest treatments and more became her "normal" routine.
 Now at 28, she doesn't let her disease stand in her way.
 Read more.